-Another major problem is spammers, who will bombard comments with messages hawking products or promoting online scams.
+Another major problem is spammers, who will bombard comments with messages that hawk products or promote online scams.

 Because of the offensive postings, a number of news organizations have closed down comments - either temporarily or permanently - after the discussions degenerated into name calling or worse.
 The Washington Post, for example, shut down comments on its post.com blog in January 2006.